DiegoSerranoVenturini/twitter_sparkstreaming/README.md

 # twitter_sparkstreaming

-This is a project implements a Spark Streaming tweet processor on pyspark.
+This project implements a Spark Streaming tweet processor on pyspark.